Park Address: 525 W Madison St, Ann Arbor MI 48103

 The park is also home to several fruit trees including plum and peach trees, which can be found near the W Mosely Street park entrance.
 The trees were planted in 2008.
-As of 2021, most of the fruit trees are not producing fruit, as they require regular pruning and other care to ensure that they flower and produce.
-Volunteers and staff have been making efforts to restore them.
+Fruit trees require regular pruning and other care to ensure that they flower and produce. fruit Volunteers and staff have been making efforts to restore them.

 There is a narrow wooded area on the west side of Wurster Park that creates a buffer between the park and some of the neighbors, and is also home to the champion chinkapin oak.
 Many native wildflowers can be found here including trillium and jack-in-the-pulpit.
 Volunteers and staff perform annual stewardship of the non-native invasive plant species that can also be found in the wooded area, such as English ivy and euonymus.
 Email Natural Area Preservation if you would like to learn more about the natural area in Wurster Park.
 Read more about Wurster and its park adopters/stewards in this 2011 Natural Area Preservation newsletter: 2011 Park Focus: Wurster Park, by Erin Dreps.